-Prior to embarking on this book, and, this is where the inspiration for the book evolved from, is Spectrum Women Magazine, an online publication, for and by autistic women, that I founded in 2016 to which I am editor-in-chief.
+Prior to embarking on this book, and, this is where the inspiration for the book evolved from, is Spectrum Women Magazine, an online publication, for and by autistic women.
+I founded the magazine in 2016 and editor-in-chief.
 This publication is one of my passions in providing trustworthy, relevant and credible information and a platform for fellow autistic women to have a voice.
 Autistic women from around the globe can write about their experiences, feel validated in reading and recognising themselves in others; a need that so many had been without for far too long.
 Nearing on a million unique readers per year, this online presence is certainly reaching to the many women and identifying women around the world.

 I’m also a highly committed autism advocate, writer, speaker and keen motorcyclist, making a variety of appearances on Australian radio, television, in newspapers and magazines and the SBS television documentary, The Chameleons: Women with Autism.
 Co-founder of Bikers for Autism Australia, and Community Council Member of AASET (Autistic Adults and other Stakeholders Engaged Together) that provides advice and input into the areas of research on autistic health.
 I am an independent autistic peer reviewer of the journal Autism in Adulthood.

 I have completed a Master of Autism (Education) at the University of Wollongong (Australia) in the areas of education and employment and was jointly awarded the 2018 Community Engagement Grant for Facilitating the voice and self-determination of young adults on the autism spectrum.
 I am also a university tutor in Positive Behaviour Support and assessment in the Master of Autism program.

 Currently I ride a Suzuki V-Strom DL1000 called Ron ‘Strom’ Burgundy and he is most certainly one of the major loves of my life.
 He definitely keeps my anxiety levels in check by taking me out on adventurous rides around the countryside.
 I implement the combination of my passion for motorcycling with my dedication in autism advocacy, in creating acceptance and pushing for action to improve the lives for neurodiverse individuals.